nikhildpatel/docker-pupil/README.md

 - What is installed in production will be as similar as possible to what the developers have tested.

+Be warned that this Dockerfile is still under development.
+It doesn't try to install the bare minimum dependencies.
+But it's already a good basis to work with the Pupil platform with a container.
+Any help is welcome!

 More information:
 - [Pupil](https://pupil-labs.com/)
 - [Docker](https://www.docker.com/)